-The next Parish Council meeting will be Monday 8th Jan 2024, the Village Hall at 7.00pm.
-Agenda to be published one week before the meeting
+The next Parish Council meeting will be Monday 1st Sept 2025, the Village Hall at 7.30pm.
+Agenda to be published a week before.

-**NEW** The new vehicle activated sign (VAS) is now providing us with data currently located on Westmoor Road, click this link to view data from VAS Westmoor Road October 2023
+**NEW** The new vehicle activated sign (VAS) is now providing us with data currently located on Easingwold Road, just before the Village Hall entrance click this link to view data from the sign

 The parish of Raskelf has a population of approximately 510 people.
 It is situated in the Hambleton district of North Yorkshire, England.
 It lies just off the A19 and is two and a half miles north-west of Easingwold.